Intro to syncing in iTunes on PC

 Remove previously synced items from your device

-If you prefer not to sync, you don’t have to: you can download items from the iTunes Store directly to your device, and—if you have a free iCloud account—use iCloud to make sure items like your photos, contact, and calendars are on both your computer and device.
+If you prefer not to sync, you don’t have to.
+You can download items from the iTunes Store directly to your device, and—if you have an iCloud account—use iCloud to make sure items like your photos, contacts, and calendars are on both your computer and device.

 Should I choose automatic or manual syncing?